Short-length SSVEP data extension by a novel generative adversarial networks based framework: Abstract

 \section{Abstract}

-\emph{Objective}: Steady-state visual evoked potentials (SSVEPs) based brain-computer interface (BCI) has received considerable attention due to its high transfer rate and available quantity of targets.
-However, the performance of frequency identification methods heavily hinges on the amount of user calibration data and signal data length, which hinders the deployment in real-world applications.
-Recently, generative adversarial networks (GANs)-based data generation methods have been widely adopted to create supplementary synthetic electroencephalography (EEG) data, holds promise to address these issues. \emph{Methods}: In this paper, we proposed a GAN-based end-to-end signal transformation network for data length window extension, termed as TEGAN.
-TEGAN transforms short-time SSVEP signals into long-time artificial SSVEP signals.
-By incorporating a novel U-Net generator architecture and auxiliary classifier into the network design, the TEGAN could produce conditioned features in the synthetic data.
-Additionally, to regularize the training process of GAN, we introduced a two-stage training strategy and the LeCam-divergence regularization term during the network implementation. \emph{Results}: The proposed framework was evaluated on two public SSVEP datasets.
-With the assistance of TEGAN, the performance of traditional frequency recognition methods and deep learning-based methods have been significantly improved under limited calibration data. \emph{Conclusion}: This study substantiates the feasibility of the proposed method to extend the data length for short-time SSVEP signals to develop a high-performance BCI system. \emph{Significance}: The proposed GAN-based methods have the great potential of shortening the calibration time for various real-world BCI-based applications, while the novelty of our augmentation strategies shed some value light on understanding the subject-invariant properties of SSVEPs.
+Steady-state visual evoked potentials (SSVEPs) based brain-computer interface (BCI) has received considerable attention due to its high information transfer rate (ITR) and available quantity of targets.
+However, the performance of frequency identification methods heavily hinges on the amount of user calibration data and data length, which hinders the deployment in real-world applications.
+Recently, generative adversarial networks (GANs)-based data generation methods have been widely adopted to create synthetic electroencephalography (EEG) data, holds promise to address these issues.
+In this paper, we proposed a GAN-based end-to-end signal transformation network for Time-window length Extension, termed as TEGAN.
+TEGAN transforms short-length SSVEP signals into long-length artificial SSVEP signals.
+By incorporating a novel U-Net generator architecture and an auxiliary classifier into the network architecture, the TEGAN could produce conditioned features in the synthetic data.
+Additionally, we introduced a two-stage training strategy and the LeCam-divergence regularization term to regularize the training process of GAN during the network implementation.
+The proposed TEGAN was evaluated on two public SSVEP datasets (a 4-class dataset and a 12-class dataset).
+With the assistance of TEGAN, the performance of traditional frequency recognition methods and deep learning-based methods have been significantly improved under limited calibration data.
+And the classification performance gap of various frequency recognition methods has been narrowed.
+This study substantiates the feasibility of the proposed method to extend the data length for short-time SSVEP signals for developing a high-performance BCI system.
+The proposed GAN-based methods have the great potential of shortening the calibration time and cutting down the budget for various real-world BCI-based applications.